lzwjava/blog-source/_posts/2022-12-28-creative-ideas.md

 ### Auto Washer, Auto Dryer

 We first want to get a programmable electric oven, then finally we get an auto electric oven.
-Like similarly, we maybe get an auto washer, auto dryer etc. The washer and dryer only retain a button -- the start button.
+Similarly, we maybe get an auto washer, auto dryer etc. The washer and dryer only retain a button -- the start button.
 Just like the mobile phone, the start button and the volume button, though the latter is not necessary.

-Regarding the auto washer, no matter how many clothes you put into it, no matter what the clothing material they are, the auto washer will use a suitable amount of water, a suitable time and a suitable program to do its best to clean them up.
+Regarding the auto washer, no matter how many clothes you put into it, no matter what the clothing material they are, the auto washer will use a suitable amount of water, a suitable amount of time and a suitable program to do its best to clean them up.

+Regarding the auto dryer, no matter how many clothes you put into it, no matter how wet the clothes are, the auto dryer will use a suitable amount of time, use a suitable level of heat to do its best to dry them up.